Commercial Stainless Steel Sinks from Just Manufacturing

 Looking for that extra sparkle?

 Club soda will do the sparkle trick as well.
 After placing the stopper in your sink, pour some club soda in and rub with a soft cloth.
 As always, dry with soft cloth to prevent water spots and surface rust.
-Baking soda makes a great stainless steel sink cleaner because it is abrasive enough to scrub away light hard water deposits and stuck-on grease and food, but not so abrasive as to scratch shiny stainless steel fixtures like faucets.
+Baking soda makes a great stainless steel cleaner because it is abrasive enough to scrub away light hard water deposits and stuck-on grease and food, but not so abrasive as to scratch shiny chrome fixtures like faucets.
 You can then rinse the sink with vinegar, which will bubble and fizz.
-Vinegar naturally disinfects while helping remove hard water stains from your stainless steel sink.Some things are best avoided: A few DONT's for Stainless Steel care...
+Vinegar naturally disinfects while helping remove hard water stains from your bowl.Some things are best avoided: A few DONT's for Stainless Steel care...